 Because an HPV vaccine does not protect against all cervical cancers, women who have had the vaccine still need routine screening.

-The Food and Drug Administration (FDA) has approved two vaccines for use in girls and women ages 9 to 26 to prevent cervical cancer.
-Both protect against HPV types 16 and 18, which cause 70% of cervical cancers, and HPV types 6 and 11, which cause about 90% of genital warts.
-The vaccines are given in three doses over a period of six months.
-The vaccines are effective only if received before an initial exposure to the virus, so girls and women should get them before becoming sexually active.
+The Food and Drug Administration has approved HPV vaccines for use in girls and women ages 9 to 26 to prevent cervical cancer.
+They protect against the high-risk types of HPV types that cause 70% of cervical cancers and the HPV types that cause about 90% of genital warts.
+Some HPV vaccines are also approved for boys and men to prevent cancers such as penile and anal cancer as well as genital warts.
+The vaccines are given in 3 doses over a period of 6 months.
+They are effective only if received before an initial exposure to the virus, so individuals should get them before becoming sexually active.

-A single "abnormal" Pap smear does not necessarily indicate that cancer is present.
+A single "abnormal" Pap test does not necessarily indicate that cancer is present.
 The membranes covering the cervix undergo constant changes and repair.
 While treatment may not be necessary, the situation should be monitored closely.
-This may require a repeat Pap smear every three to six months until the situation is resolved.
+This may require a repeat Pap test every three to six months until the situation is resolved.

 Cervical cancer is a slow, progressive disease and may take years to advance beyond the cervix.
-Because of this fact, regular gynecologic examinations are necessary to spot precancerous cells and allow removal of affected tissue.
+Because of this fact, regular gynecologic examinations and screening tests are necessary to detect precancerous cells and allow removal of affected tissue.
 Regular exams can also detect cervical cancer early if it does develop.
 With early detection, cervical cancer is easier to treat.
 Left unchecked, however, it is almost always fatal.

 Treatment of cervical cancer depends on the stage of the disease.
 When the cancer is either limited to the lining of the cervix or contained within the cervix, treatments generally include surgical removal of abnormal tissue, cryotherapy (freezing abnormal tissue), or laser technology.

-Interventions for more invasive cervical cancer may include surgery to remove the affected tissue and organs, radiation treatments to destroy any remaining cancerous cells, chemotherapy, or hysterectomy.
+Interventions for more invasive cervical cancer may include surgery to remove the affected tissue and organs, such as the uterus (hysterectomy), radiation treatments to destroy any remaining cancerous cells, or chemotherapy.

 If you are diagnosed with cervical cancer, be aware that treatments for the disease are constantly evolving.
-Talk to your doctor and work with him or her as well as a gynecologic oncologist (a doctor who specializes in cancer of the reproductive organs) to choose a treatment plan that is best for you.
+Talk to your healthcare provider and a gynecologic oncologist (a doctor who specializes in cancer of the reproductive organs) to choose a treatment plan that is best for you.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.